-The ESG strategy applied in the Sub-Fund is through: Integration, the Sub-Fund promotes issuers that:
+The ESG strategy applied in The Sub-Fund is through:

-- Integrate sustainability into their ongoing business model and strategy. - Have a high SIMS-S. - Demonstrate a high degree of willingness to reduce their greenhouse gas (GHG) emissions dialogues and in collaborations.
-We believe that companies working with managing environmental challenges, business ethics and social responsibilities will be more successful.
+Integration, the Sub-Fund promotes issuers that:

-(transitioning issuers) or aim to be more energy efficient.
+- Integrate sustainability into their ongoing business model and strategy. - Have a high SIMS-S. - Demonstrate a high degree of willingness to reduce their greenhouse gas (GHG) emissions (transitioning issuers) or aim to be more energy efficient.

-Monitoring and engagement dialogues, the Sub-Fund seeks to influence issuers towards a more sustainable direction, by ensuring that the portfolio companies strive to make ongoing and meaningful progress concerning sustainability risks and opportunities through engagement dialogues, both in direct
+Monitoring and engagement dialogues, the Sub-Fund seeks to influence issuers towards a more sustainable direction, by ensuring that the portfolio companies strive to make ongoing and meaningful progress concerning sustainability risks and opportunities through engagement dialogues, both in direct dialogues and in collaborations.